🎭 What is a system prompt?

 | Persistence | Permanent | Ephemeral |

-🏗️ The Structure of an Effective System Prompt
+🏗️ The structure of an effective system prompt

-1. Identity and Role
+1. Identity and role

-You are [NAME], a [ROLE] specializing in [DOMAIN].
+You are [NAME], a [ROLE] specialized in [FIELD].

 You have [X] years of experience in [SPECIFIC CONTEXT].

-2. Skills and Knowledge
+2. Skills and knowledge

 Your areas of expertise: